 My prior post, Happy Halloween (in 100 words or less), is my first entry for The 8th Annual Halloweensie contest hosted by Susanna Leonard Hill.
 That entry was both cheery and cheeky.
 This 2nd story shifts to the more sophisticated reader, yet still follows the same rules: picture book, readers 12 & under, 100 words… Continue reading A More Haunting Halloween

+UPDATE: I won Honorable Mention!
 I'm participating in the Halloweensie picture book writing contest.
 Part of the fun is to post my story here and share the link with contest host, Susanna Leonard Hill.
-This departure from my normal blog content is timely since after this post I will be bringing a new focus to my posts.
-I'll still be… Continue reading Happy Halloween! (in 100 words or less)
+This departure from my normal blog content is timely since after this post I will be bringing a new focus to… Continue reading Happy Halloween! (in 100 words or less)

 I've not verified these five vignettes because even if they're not true, they certainly are Truth.
 Enjoy and be inspired by this 'mouths of babes' wisdom.
 1. A four-year-old child, whose next door neighbor was an elderly gentleman, who had recently lost his wife.
 Upon seeing the man cry, the little boy went into the old… Continue reading Child Care – for all ages